 Real opera in the house!

-When real people find themselves really face-to-face with real classic vocalism.
+That is, when real people find themselves actually face-to-face with real classic vocalism.
 Something like this is also true of a rock concert or a gospel choir jubilee, or any other live performance of powerful sound and rhythm.
 But operatic vocalism is unique in its capacity to evoke physical rapture, as the body replies in kinesthetic response.
 Even avowed antagonists of classical music find themselves unexpectedly suspended in the physical presence of full-throated vocal production—especially when it is deployed in service of the iconic works of the grand opera repertoire.

 It’s more than the tune.
 It’s more than the range.
 It’s more than nominal allegiance to an art form or a particular subset of singing.
 It is, in fact, a physical phenomenon.